VP, Marketing at Zipline Games

 Ian Skerrett has over 20 years of marketing and product management experience in the software industry.
 His passion is to make marketing a conversation between a vendor, the employees and current and potential customers.
 Visit Ian’s blog and follow him on Twitter @IanSkerrett.

 Partner at North Bridge Venture Partners

-Before joining North Bridge as a Partner in 2002, Michael founded, led and attracted over $100 million in private equity to several successful software companies.
+Michael Skok helps take software companies from concept to completion – just as he did as an entrepreneur and CEO.
+Before joining North Bridge Venture Partners as a Partner in 2002, Michael founded, led and attracted over $100 million in private equity to several successful software companies.
 His professional experience spanned CAD/CAM, document management, workflow, imaging and collaboration, security, and analytics.
 Latterly, Michael founded AlphaBlox, defining the market for analytical applications – now a multi-billion dollar industry – before IBM acquired the company.